Vasil-Antonov1234/book-insider/README.md

  - On the **Detail** page they can post comments for the reviews that are **not** their own.
  - **Rating system** - Any authenticated user can rate book reviews created from other users.
 Each book can only be rated once giving it a star rating from zero to five.
  - A **profile** page gives a persinal area to every authenticated in the web application user.
 It contains a brief profile information and three main section:
-   - My reviews with direct links to the books created from the user.
+   - **My reviews** with direct links to the books created from the user.
-   - My comments with comments and links to the reviews with the comment refers to.
+   - **My comments** containing comments and links to the related reviews.
-   - Rated books shows every book rated from the user and direct links to each one.
+   - **Rated books** shows every book rated from the user and direct links to each one.

 There are three users initialized on the server, which can be used for testing:
  - peter@abv.bg with password: 123456